aptalca/zap2xml/README.md

 - Drop the zap2xml perl script into the config folder and restart
 - Extra parameters can be anything that zap2xml accepts
-- Use the image tag `latest` for the ubuntu image and `alpine` for the alpine image.
+- Use the image tag `ubuntu` for the ubuntu image and `alpine` for the alpine image. `latest` defaults to alpine.
 Alpine image is much more compact.